SoK: Machine Learning for Misinformation Detection

-On five out six datasets, bias classification accuracy on text-only features actually outperformed bias classification on the whole feature set (see the bottom half of~\Cref{tab:baly_ablation}), which suggests that the introduction of non-textual feature sets was detrimental to classifier performance.
+On five out six datasets, bias classification accuracy on text-only features actually outperformed bias classification on the whole feature set (see the bottom half of~\Cref{tab:baly_ablation}), suggesting that the full-site classifier of Baly et al. was effectively a text content classifier.

-\textbf{Target-problem mismatch.} Upon manual review of the original Media Bias/Fact Check dataset, we found that about 13\% (137/1066) of websites in the EMNLP18 dataset did not qualify as news websites---and, in fact, MBFC labeled about 80\% (109/137) of these as `Organizations or Foundations' \cite{mediabiasfactheck}.
-Many of these websites are operated by think tanks, non-governmental organizations, political action committees, or special interest groups; they include the World Health Organization, Citizens United, and the National Rifle Association.
-We removed these non-news sites from the EMNLP18 dataset and re-ran the classifier on the sanitized dataset, using all features and five-fold cross-validation.
-The classifier achieved an accuracy of 0.602 on its fact classification task, about 5\% worse than its performance on the full dataset (0.654).
-It achieved only 0.320 accuracy on its bias classification task---significantly worse than its performance on the full dataset (0.569).